etgroup/ieee-latex-template/README.md

 ```
 The default value specifies that the bibliography must be generated.
 If you don't want, just that change the variable value to 0.

-To cite a bibliography entry in your document you can use the following command, as demonstrated
+To cite a bibliography entry in your document you can use the following command:
-in ```sections/introduction.tex```:

 ```latex
 \cite{johndoe}